JennEYoon/deep-learning/geron-ml3/_notes_ch4.md

 Ridge generally preferred over LASSO.
 Too harsh, push too many feature weights to zero.
 ElasticNet more flexible than LASSO, jse instead.

+### 8/30
+finished watching Youtube SDML meetup.
+Pretty good.
+Go over math slowly.
+Use actual numbers to test it with code.
+Can go ahead of my small group by reading ahead and watching SDML group recordings.